Queen of the Black Coast: Plot summary

 Soon, rumors spread that the she-devil of the sea, Bêlit, has found a mate, an iron man whose wrath is that of a wounded lion.
 Survivors of butchered Stygian ships curse the name of Bêlit and her Cimmerian warrior.
-Conan is named "Amra" ("Lion").

 Sailing up the river Zarkheba, Bêlit and Conan encounter ancient ruins containing lost treasure, a winged monstrosity, and skulking hyenas used to be men.
 Despite the murders of their crew and the horrors lurking in the jungle, Bêlit and Conan find time for a theological discussion comparing Conan's grim god Crom to Bêlit's more ambiguous Shemite deities.
 Bêlit promises that even death could not keep her from Conan's side.

 Bêlit is soon captivated by a cursed necklace in the treasure.
 It seemingly instills the wearer with a madness and monomania.
 In this state, Bêlit issues faulty orders.
 Her crew is soon decimated, and Bêlit herself is hanged by the winged monster.
 Alone and raging, Conan confronts the monster.
 He is on the verge of being slain when Bêlit's spirit intervenes.
 Conan slays the winged horror and leaves the ruins with her corpse.

 Conan gives Bêlit a Viking funeral, burning the ship with her and her treasures on it.